-The only thing better than a great book is pairing a great book with a great hands-on activity.
+The only thing better than a great book is pairing a great book with a great hands-on activity like this exploring colors with trains activity.
 Freight Train by Donald Crews is a book that is sure to delight young children.
 With simple pared down text and bright minimalistic pictures, the rainbow of colored train cars leaves a lasting impression on kids.

 - A large piece of paper

 - Trains that match the paint colors

 Read the story Freight Train by Donald Crews aloud to students.
 Invite them to label the colors they see.

 Squeeze a glob of each color of paint onto the paper.